graydon/ivy-notes/markdown/macro action.md

 Not to be mistaken for a [[macro definition]] which is introduced with the `definition` keyword.

-Almost all uses of the term "macro" in IVy's documentation and user interface refer to macro definitions, **not** macro actions.
+Almost all uses of the term "macro" in Ivy's documentation and user interface refer to macro definitions, **not** macro actions.
 The `macro` keyword should almost never be used.